joemecha/rails-engine/README.md

    6. Open localhost server in browser ```localhost:3000```

 ## To-do list:
-  * Expose FOUR of the following for a total of 15 endpoints:
+  * Expose ONE of the following for a total of 15 endpoints:
-    * find a quantity of merchants sorted by descending revenue (Solve error)
     * find a quantity of merchants sorted by descending item quantity sold
     * total revenue generated in the whole system over a start/end date range
     * revenue report, broken down by month in ascending date order
-  * Record video introduction to project
+  * Complete db migration/seeding in Heroku
   * Write API documentation for users

 ## Status